chocolatey/choco-wiki/How-To-Parse-PackageParameters-Argument.md

 Main description here about the software

 ### Package Specific
 #### Package Parameters
 The following package parameters can be set:

- * `/Port` - determines what port to listen on - defaults to "81"
+ * `/Port:` - determines what port to listen on - defaults to "81"
- * `/Edition` - What edition to install - defaults to "LicenseKey"
+ * `/Edition:` - What edition to install - defaults to "LicenseKey"
  * `/AdditionalTools` - install additional tools
- * `/InstallationPath` - Where to install the binaries to - defaults to "`$env:SystemDrive\temp`"
+ * `/InstallationPath:` - Where to install the binaries to - defaults to "`$env:SystemDrive\temp`"

-These parameters can be passed to the installer with the use of `--params`.
+To pass parameters, use `--params "''"` (e.g. `choco install <package id> [other options] --params="'/ITEM:value /ITEM2:value2 /FLAG_BOOLEAN'"`).
-For example: `--params "'/Port:82 /AdditionalTools'"`.
+To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`.
     </description>
 ~~~